apache/cloudstack-documentation/source/adminguide/management.rst

 #.
 For an SNMP manager, install the CloudStack MIB file on your SNMP
    manager system.
-This maps the SNMP OIDs to trap types that can be more easily read by users.
+This maps the SNMP OIDs to trap types that can be more easily read by Users.
 The file must be publicly available.
 For more information on how to install this file, consult the documentation provided with the SNMP manager.